vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

-1. A great guru ought to be resorted to by one whose mind is afflicted by samsara, who is afraid of the three miseries of life (adhyatmika pertaining to the sonl; adhi- bhoutiko pertaining to the external world; adhidaivika: pertaining to God) and who has renounced the fruits either of this world or of the world to come.
+1. A great guru ought to be resorted to by one whose mind is afflicted by samsara, who is afraid of the three miseries of life (adhyatmika pertaining to the sonl; adhibhoutiko pertaining to the external world; adhidaivika: pertaining to God) and who has renounced the fruits either of this world or of the world to come.
 </details>